Astronomy EssentialsSpace

 4. Earth-orbiting satellites during the day

 Many people are surprised satellites are easy to see, but they are quite common in dark, nighttime skies.
 Seasoned observers see them frequently as nighttime falls.
-They look like steadily moving “stars” – silent – and very high up.
-So, at night, it’s very easy to see satellites.
+They look like slowly and steadily moving stars.
+So, at night, it’s easy to see satellites.
 But how about during the day?

 You can see the International Space Station (ISS) during the day.
 The ISS is sometimes the third-brightest object visible in the sky, after the sun and moon.
 Why only sometimes?
-The position and brightness of ISS in your sky is variable, depending on where the space station is with respect to you.
-Also, the brightness of Venus – which is usually the sky’s third-brighest object – varies.
+The position and brightness of ISS in your sky vary, depending on where the space station is with respect to you.
+Also, the brightness of Venus – usually the sky’s third-brighest object – varies.
 Sometimes ISS is brighter than Venus, and sometimes Venus is brighter than ISS.

 Still, ISS is a very bright satellite.
 If conditions are optimum, you might see it in daylight.
 Spotting a visible pass of ISS in the daytime sky is a fun pastime.
 Eventually, you’ll be an expert at daylight ISS sightings and you’ll know when they occur over your location.
 Here’s an article to help you get started.